Linh181/Density-based-Clustering/README.md

 # Density-based-Clustering
-Density-based Clustering Implementation using QuadTree and BoxGraph.
+Implementation and comparison of the Density-based Clustering using QuadTree and BoxGraph.